jp9516/etterby/terms/index.md

     <div class="space-y-3">
       <h2 class="text-xl font-semibold">Use of content</h2>
       <p class="opacity-90">All articles, case studies, and materials on this site are provided for general information.
 They do not constitute professional advice or a guarantee of results.
-You may reference content for internal, non-commercial purposes provided attribution is retained.
+You may reference content for internal, non commercial purposes provided attribution is retained.
 Copying or distributing content for commercial gain requires written permission.</p>
     </div>

     <div class="space-y-3">